- Chart

 Investment Approach and Strategy

-Composition The ETF's holdings primarily consist of derivative instruments, such as swap agreements with financial institutions, which are designed to replicate the inverse daily performance of the S&P 500 Index.
-It does not hold the underlying stocks of the S&P 500 directly.
+Composition The ETF's holdings consist primarily of swap agreements with financial institutions.
+These swaps are designed to replicate the inverse performance of the S&P 500 Index.
+It does not hold a portfolio of individual stocks, bonds, or commodities.

 Market Position